 Whilst the internet allows us to travel the world from our desk, interestingly some global trends stick to specific geolocations.
-If you monitor Phishing trends for even just a short 12 months, you'll soon realise not only does the frequency of emails increase depending on the day of the week, but also monthly; Phishing tends to follow the North American tax season.
+If you monitor Phishing trends, you'll soon realise not only does the frequency of emails increase depending on the day of the week, but also monthly; Phishing tends to follow the North American tax season.

 In the months leading up to filing your taxes, be mindful that there's a consistent rise to the number of emails sent.
 This year is especially important; this is the first tax season since Equifax was breached.

 Whilst not the largest breach, the sensitivity of the stolen information and the ongoing updates of more and more persons affected, makes this one eventful story.
 So what can we do to prepare for this tax season?
 Don't feel hopeless, there are steps both people and organisations can take to protect themselves: